MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 $$
 {{< /rawhtml >}}

-Considering the NED frame, rotating the phone 90 degrees counter-clockwise, is a rotation around the x-axis by $-90$ degrees or $+270$ degrees.
+Considering the NED frame, rotating the phone 90 degrees counter-clockwise is a rotation around the x-axis by $-90$ degrees or $+270$ degrees.
-Purely talking NED, the rotation from state 0 to state 1 is described by rotation matrix:
+Purely talking NED, the rotation from state 0 to state 1 is described by the rotation matrix:

 {{< rawhtml >}}
 $$